 Getting into the fashion industry without going to school may seem impossible.
 And while there’s a lot of traditional advice out there about finding internships, volunteering at fashion week, and reading magazines…

 Fashion week is a great way to make connections, but most are in major cities.
-So how are you supposed to do that if you don’t live in a hub?
+Unless you live in a fashion hub, that is really hard to do.

 And reading magazines?
 Like WTAF are you supposed to do with that advice? #eyeroll